saliherdemk/Latex-MFR-app/README.md

 ## Download

-Prebuilt binaries will be provided for major platforms (Windows, macOS, Linux).
+Prebuilt binaries for Windows, macOS, and Linux are available on the [releases page](https://github.com/saliherdemk/Latex-MFR-app/releases/).

 ## Local Installation